Towards a deterministic KPZ equation with fractional diffusion: The stationary problem: Existence result using potential theory

-\begin{remark} As in the case $q=2s$, since $m>\frac{N}{q'(2s-1)}$, by the same kind of arguments as in Remark \ref{rm11}, it holds that problem \eqref{qq} has a unique positive solution in the convex set $E_q$ that is the minimal solution of \eqref{qq}. \end{remark}
+The proof follows for the same fixed point argument in the proof ot Theorem \ref{fix011}. \end{remark} \begin{remark} As in the case $q=2s$, since $m>\frac{N}{q'(2s-1)}$, by the same kind of arguments as in Remark \ref{rm11}, it holds that problem \eqref{qqA} has a unique positive solution in the convex set $E_q$ that is the minimal solution of \eqref{qqA}. \end{remark}